What Are The Do's And Don'ts Of Parent-Teacher Conferences?

-Spring is Parent–Teacher Conference time and parents can make the most of this opportunity to meet with teachers by following some pre-conference guidelines.
+It is almost Parent–Teacher Conference time, and parents can make the most of this opportunity to meet with teachers by following some pre-conference guidelines.
 My experiences both as a teacher and as a parent have put me on both sides of the desk.
-As the mother of two, I understand the anxiety parents feel, and as an educator I see the challenges teachers face during this important meeting.
-Whether you are the parent of a nursery school age child and this is your first-ever conference, or your child is a senior in high school and you are looking down the home stretch, there are many ways that you can increase the value of this time with your child’s teachers.
-Let’s be positive and start with the do’s!
+As the mother of two, I understand the anxiety parents feel, and as an educator, I see the challenges teachers face during this important meeting.
+Whether you are the parent of a nursery school-age child and this is your first-ever conference or your child is a senior in high school, and you are looking down the home stretch, there are many ways that you can increase the value of this time with your child's teachers.
+Let's be positive and start with the do's!

 Also, be sure to ask your child if there is anything that they don't like about school.
 Sometimes we learn the most when looking at what isn't working.
 Ask older children to describe what is hardest for them or to detail classes in which they feel they are not doing well.

 Let your child know that you will be visiting their school and meeting with their teacher or teachers.
 Ask your child what they think the teacher will say about them.
 Not only does this question and the previous ones help you to learn about your child's school experience, but they help you to learn something about how your child views himself or herself.

 Reflect on your own impressions of how things are going.
 Make a list of questions or comments that you may have about the school experience in general and your child in particular.
 We've all had the experience of going into a meeting, getting sidetracked by a discussion and leaving without having all of our questions answered.
 Teachers do not mind a parent with a notebook.